HTML <section> tag

 When writing in HTML, the <section> tag is a block element used to group thematically similar content together.
 Good examples are generic documents and application sections.
 As a general rule, <section> shouldn't be used if there is no natural <heading> for it.
 The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.

-Tip: The <section> tags should not be used for styling, instead use the <div> tags for styling changes.
-If the content that would be contained within the <section> tag relates to other portions of the page with its own heading then consider using the <section> tags.
+The <section> tags should not be used for styling, instead use the <div> tags for styling changes.
+If the content that would be contained in the <section> tag relates to other portions of the page with its own heading then consider using the <section> tags.

 Within an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair.
 While the <section> tag does not have any unique attributes, it does utilize all of the standard attributes.